WeiTing1991/cmake-project-template/README.md

 # Cmake Project Template

-simple cpp cmake project template with OpenGL use vcpkg as package manager
+Simple cpp cmake project template with OpenGL use VCPKG as package manager

-new start
+New start

 ```bash